-We will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$186.1 million.
+We estimate that we will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$179.2 million, assuming an offering price of \$41.71 per unit, which was the closing price of our common units on October 9, 2003.
 We plan to use the net cash proceeds from this offering to temporarily reduce indebtedness under our revolving credit facility.
 We will not receive any proceeds from any exercise of the underwriters' over-allotment option because the common units satisfying that exercise will be sold by a subsidiary of El Paso Corporation.

-In connection with the completion of this offering, we will also receive a contribution, either in cash or units, of approximately \$1.9 million from our general partner to maintain its one percent general partner interest.
+In connection with the completion of this offering, we will also receive a contribution, either in cash or assets, of approximately \$1.8 million (assuming an offering price of \$41.71 per unit) from our general partner to maintain its one percent general partner interest.